telepresenceio/telepresence/docs/index.md

 This means development is fast: you only have to change your code and restart your process.
 Many web frameworks also do automatic code reload, in which case you won't even need to restart.

-You can also run your code in a Docker container, which means you just need to rebuild a local image and restart to test it out.
-Even better, you can use a development-oriented Docker image or configuration, with live reloads of code changes or the ability to attach a debugger.

 ## Installing

 You will need the following available on your machine: